Before you rush to share your job vacancy and start trying to recruit a new employee, take the time to set the foundation for the job.

 Specific tasks that may not be covered in main responsibilities and explanations, but that the job holder may be responsible for.

-The goals for the job.
+The goals of the job.

 The position of who the job holder will report to.

 Now that you have made it this far, you should have the basics needed to find your next hire.

 Don't have an account yet?
 Sign up here to use Happo for free!